Hashawha runners make their way across the rolling fields during the 2010 race.

 48 starters, 30 finishers

-It seems to be standard procedure for race directors to always make a point of thanking their volunteers and stressing the fact that without the volunteers, the running events we all love would never happen.
-And although we always knew this important fact to be true, we could never fully appreciate the truth of the matter until walking that proverbial mile in our new race director shoes.
+It seems to be standard procedure for run directors to always make a point of thanking their volunteers and stressing the fact that without the volunteers, the running events we all love would never happen.
+And although we always knew this important fact to be true, we could never fully appreciate the truth of the matter until walking that proverbial mile in our new run director shoes.

 Although there were 30 no-shows, 48 runners braved the icy conditions and judging from the feedback of most participants, our volunteers enabled us to hit one out of the park with the inaugural running of the Hashawha Hills Trail Run 50km.
 Despite our worries about the complexity of the Hashawha Hills trail system, no one went off course, and all seemed to enjoy the venue.